anand-vishwakarma-1/Udacity_DRL/p2_continuous-control/README.md

 ### Training session and parameter

 We experience the following parameters:  _n_fc1_, _n_fc2_.
-For the training session for both Policy and Value Networks,
+For the training session for both Actor and Critic Networks,
  * _n_fc1_ is played out as a value 128,
  * _n_fc2_ is played out as a value 128.